 If an alarm doesn't have the ability to monitor and report on what it is supposed to be monitoring and reporting on, can it still be called an alarm?

 We admit that's a bit of a philosophical question, but it does make some sense.
-After all, if an alarm can't do its job 100% of the time, it's essentially useless.
+After all, an alarm that can't be efficient all the time is essentially useless.
 If you have remote equipment that needs monitoring by central station alarm equipment, you need total coverage.
 And, you need the essential features to ensure that your equipment is reliable.

 Your central station alarm should offer a central viewing station for effectively reporting alarms for all your equipment.

 Essential functionality must include the capability of alarm collection masters to read alerts from various protocols, offer internal redundancy so it's durable, and offer a proven, reliable design.
-In short, you want a central station alarm that won't let you down.
+In short, you want a central station alarm that won't fail.

 Sometimes, problems occur with equipment.
 And, you need to know this so you can proactively address the situation.
 The sooner potential breakdowns are caught, the more money you save.
 That's why you should look for key essential features in your central station alarm equipment.